 When you change your URL, all existing links to your site may be broken, unless you create proper redirects.
 The links that go to your site (your backlinks) indicate to Google that other websites find your site reputable.
-More backlinks from other reputable sites (not spam links, or “toxic” links) generally correlate with higher google ranks.
-This means, if you want to improve your google rank in 2020, keep your URL structure the same.
-If you do have to reconfigure some of your URLS—perhaps you’re adding a blog area and you want to move some of your site content—make sure you add redirects.
+More backlinks from other reputable sites (not spam links, or “toxic” links, which we’ll discuss later) generally correlate with higher Google ranks.
+This means, if you want to improve your Google rank in 2022, keep your URL structure the same.
+If you do have to reconfigure some of your URLs—perhaps you’re adding a blog area and you want to move some of your site content—make sure you add redirects.

 A URL change also means that your site will have to be re-indexed or crawled by Google.
 This means you may lose your existing rank.
 If your pages don’t get high results to start with, a fresh start might be a good thing.
 However, if your pages perform fairly well in your industry, this might mean trouble.

 Here are a few things to keep in mind when choosing your URL:

 - Ideally, your URL should contain your keyword, though this might not always be possible.

 - Your URL structure should be fairly simple and logical.
 If a user has to click on eight different pages to find a particular page, it’s too many.

 - If you do change your domain or URL structure, always use redirects.

 Learn more about tools and strategies for improving and measuring SEO